tholonia/tholonia.github.io/_interactive/19-intree_3.md

 image: /interactive/assets/demos/19-intree_3.gif
 svg: /interactive/assets/demos/19-intree_3.gif.svg
 ---
 Static until mouse enters image.
 Mouse position defines angle of divergence.
-This has huge 'leaves', but a full menu, which appears for a fews seconds when started.
+This has huge 'leaves', but a full menu, which appears for a few seconds when started.

 :green_circle: **To see the HELP menu, click on screen to grab focus, then press Ctrl-Shift-Z**